aldopando/BellabeatCaseStudy/README.md

 ---

-## Distribution of users by daily sleep quality.
+## Distribution of users by daily sleep quantity.

 - Experts recommend adults get at least 7 hours of sleep per night for better health.
 - Getting less than 7 hours of sleep can negatively affect your physical and mental health.